qdrant/qdrant-stars-handbook/README.md

 * Global Opportunities: If you're interested in traveling abroad, aim for well-known conferences that attract industry leaders and influencers.
 This will maximize your visibility and expand your networking opportunities.
 * Local Engagement: We also strongly support speaking at major conferences within your own country to strengthen local connections and boost our presence nearby.

 Need help deciding which conferences to attend?
-Talk to our team or to your peers on the <span style="text-decoration:underline;">Qdrant Stars Discord Channel</span> for insights into which events might offer the most benefit based on your expertise.
+Talk to our team or to your peers on the [Qdrant Stars Discord Channel](discord.gg/qdrant) for insights into which events might offer the most benefit based on your expertise.

 We offer resources to help you prepare impactful presentations.
 From presentation templates and slides from past talks to essential Qdrant talking points.
 Plus, enjoy a one-on-one coaching session to polish your presentation with our DevRel team.